Innovation In Print And Its Impact On Readers

 Print innovation helps brands stand out

-Not only does print innovation help brands stay relevant but it also ensures that the brand/product stays in the minds of readers for long.
+Not only does print innovation help brands stay relevant but it also ensures that the brand/product recall is prolonged.
 An example of an innovative ad via print would be Dabur Chyawanprash’s topical yet hard-hitting ad when Delhi pollution was at its peak.
 Dabur decided to push their immunity-boosting product during the health crises.
-What followed was a unique full-page ad in the Times of India—something that instantly made a difference and helped the brand gain the readers’ trust.
+What followed was a unique full-page ad in the Times of India—something that instantly made a difference and made a connection.

 Yet another brand that made its presence felt through this cause was Uber.
 The brand put out a front-page ad for its latest campaign #LeaveYourCarBehind to create awareness around pollution while encouraging people to use public transport.
 Not only were these ads topical but they also proved to be ground-breaking because of their innovative style of messaging.